panteng/vue-pikaday/README.md

                 endDatePikadayOptions: {
                     format: 'D/M/YYYY',
                     // you can put more pikaday options here, based on your needs
-                    // `field` and `onSelect` option will be ignored
+                    // however `field` and `onSelect` option will be ignored
-                    // because they are used by v-pikaday directive to initialize Pikaday instance },
+                    // because they are being used by v-pikaday directive to initialize a Pikaday instance },
             },
             directives: {